Course Outline

 • Understanding Cloud Authentication and Authorization

-• How Claims-Based Systems Can Replace GUID and ACL-Biased Systems
+• How Claims Systems Can Replace GUID and ACL-Biased Systems

-Upon completing this module, students will be able to:
+Upon completion of this module, students will be able to:

-• Describe the key features of traditional systems and how new claims-based systems offer advantages in cloud environments.
+• Describe the key features used in traditional systems and how new claims-based systems offer advantages in the cloud for government.

-Depending on time and audience, the instructor may choose to present selected demonstrations or provide hands-on experience if equipment is available.
+Depending on the time allotted and audience, the instructor may choose to present a selection of these demonstrations or provide hands-on experience if equipment is available.

 Lessons